 My abstract painting practice is guided by intuition, with no predetermined outcome.
 In a world full of noise, I find stillness in the process, allowing colors, shapes, and images to emerge naturally.

-I love when viewers connect with my intentions through the layers, but even more when they see something unexpected, unique to them.
+I love when viewers see something unexpected through the layers, unique to them.
 That mystery is what makes art so powerful.
 It reminds us how vast and interconnected our lives truly are.